UrbanAnalyst/gtfsrouter/cran-comments.md

 This submission fixes UBSAN errors from previous, recent submission.
 It also rectifies the package documentation in the man/ entry, as recommended in recent email from Kurt Hornik.

-Other than that, the current CRAN version issues a single note regarding explicit C++ specification.
-This submission rectifies that, and generates no additional notes or warnings on:
+Other than that, this submission generates no additional notes or warnings on:

 * Ubuntu 22.04: R-oldrelease, R-release, R-devel
 * Windows: R-release